 Is EU competition law ‘special’?
 Should it be insulated from other EU policies?
 Should we Europeans follow the neoliberal teachings of Chicago scholars like Bork who claim that American antitrust policy ‘cannot properly be guided any goal other than consumer welfare’ and that ‘distribution of (…) wealth or the accomplishment of noneconomic goals are the proper subjects of other laws’?
 These questions are particularly relevant to EU environmental policy, where we have seen an increase in reliance on market based instruments (the emissions trading scheme for instance).
 The central argument of Suzanne Kingston’s new book ‘Greening EU Competition Law and Policy’ is that EU competition law is not special and that it should take greater account of EU environmental policy and goals.

-Hi folks, I know there has not been going on much on the blog over the last few weeks, but August is really not the busiest time in EU law land.
-Anyway, since I wanted to share something with you, I thought it would be fun to write about a pretty random discovery I made in the Treaty on the Functioning of the European Union.
-There is a typo in the English version of the Treaty!
-Yes, can you believe that?
+I wanted to share something with our readers, I thought it would be fun to write about a random discovery I made in the Treaty on the Functioning of the European Union.
+There is a typo in the English version of the Treaty.
+Remarkable, but true.
 I thought they would check the thing a number of times before sending it to the presses, but nonetheless article 28 (2) TFEU as available on the eur-lex website is translated incorrectly.

 On 12 July 2012, the ECJ handed down a new ruling on gambling advertisements.
 The judgment in C-176/11 HIT and HIT LARIX clarifies that a country may restrict advertisements for foreign casinos on the ground that the casino’s home state does not provide equivalent protection for gamblers.
 However, they cannot require identical regulation, and the restriction must be directly related to protecting consumers.